booleanaVillegas/juli-v-zemoga-app/README.md

 # About this app

 ## ReactJs;
--This app was developed in the library reactJs with the help of "create-react-app" command.
+- This app was developed in the library reactJs with the help of "create-react-app" command.
--It implements Hooks API to set State inside components.
+- It implements Hooks API to set State inside components.
--It uses the principles of atomic design to keep it scaleable -The src/containers directory includes de main two sections in the app -The src/components directory includes the smaller components
+- It uses the principles of atomic design to keep it scaleable
+- The src/containers directory includes de main two sections in the app
+- The src/components directory includes the smaller components

 ## Scss:
 - It was develop using Sass preprocessor